Student Catalog

 2. Threatening or actually physically harming another person or person’s property.

-3. Intentional disruption while in a classroom, lab, or clinical location.
+3. Disruption while in a classroom, lab, or clinical location.
 Disruptive conduct may include, but not limited to, arriving late to class, leaving class early, frequent breaks, outbursts, or any other activity that disrupts the educational and learning opportunities of other students.

 4. Use of cellular phone and Bluetooth devices while in class, lab, or at clinical locations including texting and Internet usage.
 Due to patient confidentiality, cellular phones and Bluetooth devices are prohibited in the clinical setting.